harinandan123/GuessingGame/README.md

 ```
 For installing python on mac, follow [this video](https://www.youtube.com/watch?v=kTNGi88XHjU)

+After all of that, save the countries.txt and the main.py file in the same directory/folder

+Then, click on the main.py file and watch it run!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.